What Caregivers Need to Know About Medicare

 Home health care that a doctor orders.
 You may be able to get part-time skilled nursing care and a home health aide to help your loved one.
-Your loved one can also get physical therapy or speech therapy.
+Your loved one can also get physical therapy, speech therapy, or occupational therapy.
 Oxygen, a hospital bed, and a walker also are possible.

 Of course, whatever is ordered must be medically necessary.
 You must use a home health agency that Medicare has approved.
 Keep in mind that the doctor must re-order the care and equipment every 60 days.

 Hospice care, also called end-of-life care.
 A loved one who is terminally ill can get hospice care at home, if his or her doctor believes he or she may not live more than 6 months.
 Or, your loved one may go to a special hospice care center.

 - For your loved one: Hospice controls the level of pain.
 It offers emotional and spiritual support.

 - For you: Hospice can help you cope with grief.
 It also offers respite care, which means someone else fills in as caregiver so you can get a break.